Nachoeigu/guide_how_to_automate_in_aws/how_to_upload_to_aws.md

 - You can select over **cron() or rate()** logic in order to set in which time you want to execute the lambda function.

+<a id="AWS-lambda"></a>
+# Lambda Function

+## Setting the Lambda Function for Container Images
+This way is easier.
+Basically, we can call the image with a lambda function and execute the image with the custom settings we want.
+Steps:
+- First, go to AWS Lambda service.
+- Create a function type "Container Image"
+- Define the name of your function, its runtime (Python in this case)
+- The architecture, by default, keep x86_64

+## Give the necessary permissions the function needs to run
+The role that executes the function should have permissions for entry in ECR (where we store the Docker image) and CloudWatch Log access.

+For example, **AmazonEC2ContainerRegistryFullAccess** and **CloudWatchLogsFullAccess**.

+## (If needed) Set enviroment variables
+Inside the function, go to Configuration < Enviroment Variables and add your desired key/value pairs.

+## Test your function.
+You have the Test section, where you can run your image and see how it works.

+## Generate triggers (for automation)
+Finally, if you want to automate the image, you should add a triger.
+Inside the function, you will find the "Add trigger" option.

+With that, you can set a rule to activate the function, for example, everyday each 3 hours. *I recommend to use EventBridge (CloudWatch Events)*

 ## Done

-You scheduled your lambda function and it is ready for run when your applied rule achieves its condition.
+You scheduled your lambda function or AWS Fargate and it is ready for run when your applied rule achieves its condition.

-You will be able to see the logs of the lambda function in **AWS CloudWatch**, in the log group of the lambda function.
+You will be able to see the logs of the lambda function or AWS Fargate in **AWS CloudWatch**, in the log group of the lambda function.